Parable of the Renegades [BETA Version]

 Taking full advantage of this distraction, Lucas finished the now malnourished longsword wielder with a short-ranged elbow strike to the face, knocking him off his lights.
 Lucas then ran toward the battle axe wielder and jumped, positioning his body horizontally while tucking his legs in as close to his chest as possible.
 His legs then sprang with incredible force, firing a pair of missile dropkicks to the battle axe wielder's chest.
 He was propelled several feet backward, knocking several other members of the angry mob behind him like bowling pins.
 Lucas scored a strike as he landed on his back from the jump; the rubber armor on his back broke his fall.

 At this point, the outnumbered fighter's winning streak in the brawl was inspiring most of the bystanders to cheer for the unarmed underdog.
 Mostly three or four-syllable chants combined with numerous rhythmic clapping started to fill the vicinity.
-Among them were general chants like "This is awesome!", "Holy shit!" or "Fight forever!"
-Then came along some rather unusual ones like "Lucas owned you!", "What's your safe word?" and "50 shades!"
-As Lucas continued to beat down on more of his weapon-wielding opponents, a vast portion of the bystanders began pointing their index fingers to the sky, their hands extending up high as they gleefully chanted, "YES!
+Among them were general chants like "This is awesome!", "Holy shit!", or "Fight forever!"
+Then came along some rather unusual ones like "Lucas owned you!", "What's your safe word?", and "50 shades!"
+As Lucas continued to beat down on more of his weapon-wielding opponents, a vast portion of the bystanders began pointing their index fingers to the sky, their arms extending up high as they gleefully chanted, "YES!
 YES!
 YES!"

 The commotion was quite loud and rowdy as it caught the attention of Viola, who ran out of the school's main campus to see what was going on.